Helping millions of people navigate the world of technology.

 C:\Program Files (x86)\Microsoft OneDrive\onedrive.exe /reset

-Step 3: OneDrive will be closed.
+Now, OneDrive will close.
 You will need to launch it again.
 Search for OneDrive from the Start menu and click on it to run it.

 Was this helpful?